WhereJuly/62-http-convenience-pack/readme.md

 **Summary**

 The small dependency-free TypeScript HTTP convenience package to expose uniform standardized RFC-compliant type-safe auto-completable HTTP constants to apply across your applications' ends and services.
-Manipulation functionality (validate, normalize etc.) is provided as well.
+Manipulation functionality (validate, normalize, transform, is among, of group, in group etc.) is provided as well.

 The new use cases / functionality suggestions are welcome either in [Discussions](https://github.com/WhereJuly/62-http-convenience-pack/discussions) or as [pull requests](#contribution).